(1844 – 1929)

 - Bertha Benz Website

-- Carl Friedrich Benz: Lebensfahrt eines deutschen Erfinders.
+- Karl Friedrich Benz: Lebensfahrt eines deutschen Erfinders.
 Autobiografie